 The response to a collision is also expressed simply.
 Each collision is treated as a perfectly elastic instantaneous collision.
 The position and velocity are exchanged for each of the balls involved in the collision.

-Simulating this model brings up a very simple GUI which shows the motion of the balls.
+Simulating this model brings up a simple UI that shows the motion of the balls.